khale/iit-cs450-f22-site/about.md

 be denied.
 In particular, regrade requests made after classes end will be denied.

-## Academic Integrity

-You are allowed to discuss your work with others in the class, but ultimately what you submit must be solely yours.
-Cheating, plagiarism, copying from other students, or any other sort of academic dishonesty may result in you getting a zero on the assignment, may impact your grade negatively, and may result in refurral to the Dean.

-Please see IIT's code of Academic Honesty [here](https://www.iit.edu/student-affairs/student-handbook/fine-print/code-academic-honesty).

 ## Disability Accommodations
 Reasonable accommodations will be made for students with documented disabilities.
 In order to receive accommodations, students must obtain a letter